Naomi Childers: English ancestry, child actress

 She was born of English parentage in Pottstown, Pennsylvania.
 Later in life she took pride in being descended from a long line of British ancestors.
 Her childhood was spent in St. Louis, Missouri, where she was educated in the Maryville convent.
 Childers began acting at the age of three, reciting at a notable function.
 She played a Chopin number at an adult recital at age eight.
-The small musical career of his father in the talkies of the 10th century stands out in the middle of the 20th century.
 Characterized by her wisdom in theater and silent films, she performed various performances with the great creator of silent films, Charles S. Chaplin.
-He stood out as a personal pianist for Hollywood audiences it was not until 1942 that Childers left the talkies music on the part of his father who extended his melodies.
+It was not until 1942 that Childers left the talkies.
 When she was ten Childers performed the title roles in both Red Riding Hood and Alice in Wonderland at the Odeon Theater in St. Louis.
 In 1912 she played in The Great Name and Madame X. The theatrical presentations featured Henry Kolker and Dorothy Donnelly.
 When she was 11 years old, Childers won a contest for interpretation and gave a series of readings at the Louisiana Purchase Exposition in St. Louis.

 On Broadway, Childers appeared in The Great Name (1911) and Ready Money.